 1. Widen the sill.
 A narrow window sill is useless.
 You might be able to place a few pots there, but there’s not enough room for an enticing “plant-scape.”
 The easiest answer to a narrow sill is a bookcase or a cabinet.
 I found the bookcase pictured above at a shop that sells unfinished furniture.
 The bookcase reaches the height of the existing sill, and its width is the same as the window frame.
 I painted the case to match the window trim.

 A broad windowsill provides healthy, un-cramped quarters for plants, such as the ferns and wax begonias pictured above.
 But make no mistake — the garden must not stop at the sill, or the plant picture will look inadequate.
 By “inadequate,” I mean it will look like a one-line drawing.
 To be a masterful portrait, the entire window must be put into play.
 And that’s where glass shelves come to the rescue.

 2. Install glass shelves.
 This is an easy job.
 As you can see, I mounted bronze-colored, scrolled shelf-supports to the window frame, using standard wood screws.
+(Shelf supports are available at any hardware store.)
 Line the supports up with the latch ledge, and then mount more supports equal distance above and below the ledge.
 This will take you all of 5 minutes if you have an electric drill.